lisamurphy788/mytaxfreeshopping/TESTING.md

   - when testing the responsiveness the images would not load correctly when viewing on a device that was not a desktop.

   ### Fix
-  - In order to rectify this issue i had to remove the background image: Fixed; syntax from the CSS style sheet.
+  - In order to rectify this issue I had to remove the background image: Fixed; syntax from the CSS style sheet.
 This fixed the issue.

   ### Main bug two
   - When testing the responsiveness the nav bar kept dopping below the header.

   ### Fix
-  - In order to fix this i had to set the nav bar up on media queries as table header group.
+  - To fix this I had to set the nav bar upon media queries as a table header group.

 ### Main bug three
-- When testing responsiveness i found a horizontal scroll.
+- When testing responsiveness I found a horizontal scroll.

 ### Fix
-- In order to fix this i had to add an overflow-x:hidden; code.
+- In order to fix this I had to add an overflow-x:hidden; code.
 This fixed the issue.

-### Bug four HTML Validator Test
+### Bug four - HTML Validator Test
-- When putting code through the validator test i kept getting errors regarding google maps on both the contact page and FAQ page.
+- When putting code through the validator test I kept getting errors regarding google maps on both the contact page and FAQ page.

 ### Fix
-- I removed the inline styling from the html and placed it in the css and removed all the obsolite code.
+- I removed the inline styling from the HTML and placed it in the CSS and removed all the obsolete code.

 ### Bug Five - CSS Validator Test
-- I recieved two errors in the css validator.
+- I received two errors in the css validator.

 ### Fix
-- I removed the box shaddow element for the our details section.
+- I removed the box shadow element from the our details section.

 ### Workaround - AlT description on Background Images
-- All images had been set as background images so in order to add the ALT description i had to put a span in the div and give a description within the span.
+- All images had been set as background images so to add the ALT description I had to put a span in the div and give a description within the span.
 This work and has been tested on Google Chrome screen reader.
 I got this from the [ALT Text for CSS Background Images](https://www.davidmacd.com/blog/alternate-text-for-css-background-images.html)

 Go Back to [README.MD](README.md)